vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 Notice the third little box?
 That is where I can click on the button, then click to view the artifact files to preview the images, and then click "Approve" to send it webhooking back to finish the workflow.
-In the build step, this <a href="https://www.github.com/vsoch/deepdream-docker" target="_blank">container</a> first uses deepdream to generate a nice set of image derivations.
+In the build step, this <a href="https://www.github.com/vsoch/deepdream-docker" target="_blank">container</a> first uses <a href="https://github.com/google/deepdream" target="_blank">Google's deepdream</a>
+to generate a nice set of image derivations.
 Here are a bunch:

 <br>